-Online therapy was always a more affordable and accessible alternative to face-to-face treatments, even when insurance wasn’t involved.
+Online therapy was always a more affordable alternative to face-to-face treatments, even when insurance wasn’t involved.
 The recent pandemic proved virtual therapy is extremely useful and here to stay, and has encouraged many insurance companies to incorporate it in their plans.

 This article will help you figure out whether you should start online therapy while using insurance or not.
 We’ll highlight the best online therapy providers that accept insurance, how to make sure you are actually covered, and what are the major pros and cons to each service.